Burned-out buildings and armed gangs in Lagos despite president's plea

 Disruption has not been limited to Lagos.
 Several states in southern Nigeria have imposed curfews after two weeks of confrontations between security services and protesters.

-In addition to anger within Nigeria at the shooting of protesters, the incident has prompted a wave of international criticism of Nigerian authorities and the behaviour of the security forces.
+In addition to anger within Nigeria at the shooting of demonstrators, the incident has prompted a wave of international criticism of Nigerian authorities and the behaviour of the security forces.

 A delegation of U.S. officials who were in Nigeria for previously scheduled meetings met the country’s vice president on Thursday and condemned the “use of excessive force by military forces who fired on unarmed demonstrators in Lagos”, a State Department spokeswoman said.

-Buhari, in his address, encouraged the international community to “know all facts available” before rushing to judgment.
+In his address, Buhari said the international community should “know all facts available” before rushing to judgment.

-Additional reporting by Afolabi Sotunde, Libby George and Alexis Akwagyiram in Lagos and Felix Onuah in Abuja,; Writing by Libby George and Alexis Akwagyiram; Editing by Giles Elgood
+Additional reporting by Afolabi Sotunde, Libby George, Alexis Akwagyiram and Temilade Adelaja in Lagos and Felix Onuah in Abuja; Writing by Libby George and Alexis Akwagyiram; Editing by Giles Elgood and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.